Meeting with a nutrition expert? Gaby Vaca-Flores, RDN, CLE, outlines seven smart questions to ask a dietitian.

 - Is my protein powder considered a whole food?

 7 Popular Questions to Ask a Dietitian

-Without further ado, here are some of the best questions to ask a dietitian.
+Here are some of the best questions to ask a dietitian.

 1. I’m thinking about trying this diet.
 What do I need to know?

-The key takeaway from this question is that you’re not asking for the RD’s opinion on this diet.
+Keep in mind: You’re not asking for the RD’s opinion on this diet.
 Instead, you’re asking your RD for the information you need to follow the diet in the healthiest way possible and in respect to your goals.